aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 ### Accessing Linked OLE Object Frames Properties

-Also, you can access the linked OLE Object Frame properties.
+Aspose.Slides allows you to access linked OLE Object Frame properties.

-This C# code demonstrates how to check if the OLE Object is linked and obtain an object path:
+This C# code shows you how to check if an OLE Object is linked and then obtain the path to the linked file:
 ```csharp
 using (Presentation pres = new Presentation("OleLinked.ppt"))
 {